List of S.A characters: Other characters

 Alisa is the fifteen-year-old granddaughter of Theo Appleton, the Takishima group's biggest stockholder.
 She likes to eat without limit.
 When Kei is trying to move the main branch of the Takishima group to Japan, one of the conditions to do so was to convince Alisa to study in Japan.
 To accomplish this, Kei intended to use Alisa's love of food by introducing her to Japanese food; while Alisa had been set on Mexico because she wanted to eat Mexican tacos, she realized how hard Kei had been trying and decided to study in Japan after all.
 Soon afterward, Kei's grandfather arranges for Kei and Alisa to be engaged, though the arrangement is called off when Aoi takes over as the new CEO of the company.
 Alisa, curious to see what the girl Kei loves is like, meets with Hikari in Japan and began to give her lessons on to be a good girlfriend.
 She eventually gives up when she finds that Hikari is unable to directly say that she loves Kei.
 What Alisa wants most is to know what it feels like for a man to say he loves her.
 She later develops feelings for Ryuu, and is heartbroken when she discovers he is in love with Finn, who reciprocates his feelings.
 At the conclusion of the series, she attends Kokusen, the same school as Yahiro and Sakura.

-As of the beginning of Hikari's 2nd year of high school, he is tied 2nd place with Iori Tokiwa, the second son of the head of the Tokiwa Hospital.
+As of the beginning of Hikari's 2nd year of high school, she is tied 2nd place with Iori Tokiwa, the second son of the head of the Tokiwa Hospital.
 He has a sickly younger sister who has been receiving medical treatment outside the prefecture and has only recently returned to Tokyo.
 Upon his introduction, Iori's score on the most recent examination results in the rankings of everyone below Hikari to drop by one place.
 He also wants to get first place, so Hikari sees him as both a rival and a friend.
 He dreams of becoming a beautician, so he works part-time in order to earn money, even if it is against school rules to do so, and lives in one room apartment by himself.
 He develops feelings for Hikari and intends to compete with Kei for Hikari, who is largely unaware of Iori's romantic feelings toward her.
 After Hikari agrees to grant him a wish if he obtains first place, Iori ties with Kei on the midterm exams and tells Hikari to break up with Kei, though he later brushes it off as a joke.
 He eventually realizes that Hikari loves Kei and for his wish, he asks Hikari for them to always remain good friends.
 He first appears in chapter 76.